yhchen07/yhchen07.github.io/_pages/about.md

   <img src="https://gitxuy.github.io//files/XuY.jpg?raw=true" alt="Photo" style="width: 450px;"/>
 </p>
 -->
 * I am currently in my final year at the University of Manchester (UoM), majoring in Psychology (Hons).
-My research interests are **social psychology, mental health, pain, and emotions**.
+My research interests are **pain, neurocognitive outcomes, and mental health, with a specific focus on marginalized populations**(e.g., Americans with an African background, LGBTQ+, low-SES populations).
 Over the past couple of years, I have consistently ranked within the **top 1%** of my cohort of over 400 people.
 * I have gained extensive experience working in research labs and possess variety of skills, including **participants recruitment, data collection, literature review, manuscripts preparation and presentations**.
 My toolkit includes MPlus, SPSS, Qualtrics, Python, and Momentary Ecological Assessment.
 * I am passionate about supporting **underrepresented** groups.
 I have been an active member of the Under-represented Student Perspective Panel at UoM for two years, and I devote my spare time to supporting the local LGBTQ+ community.
-* I am set to graduate in 2024 and am currently **seeking a PhD position starting from the fall of 2024**.
+* I am set to graduate in 2024 and am currently **seeking a PhD/mPhil position starting from the fall of 2024**.

 # Recent News
 * 12<sup>th</sup> July 2023: My [abstract](https://yhchen07.github.io/files/Frontiers_IPESCA_abstract_new.pdf) is accepted by a special issue, *Women in Science: Pediatric Pain*, on *Frontiers in Pain Research*.
 The paper will be submitted to this special issue in October.